-Jana has always had a positive impression of trucking and deep respect for truck drivers.
-When she was younger and first began traveling alone, her father would always tell her, “If you need help, let a truck driver help you.”
-Jana’s positive impression of trucking is initially what drew her to the industry when the job opportunity at Oregon Trucking Associations presented itself.
-Jana said, “I always knew that trucking was integral to economic growth and opportunity in our country.
-Our country moves the majority of all our goods and products through trucks.”
+I joined the Oregon Trucking Associations as President in February 2015.
+Earlier in my career, when I worked for Johnson Controls, a battery manufacturer, I was first exposed to the trucking industry and recognized how critical trucking is to the economy and U.S. supply chain.
+When I was younger and first began traveling alone, my father would always tell me, “If you need help, let a truck driver help you.”
+My positive impression of trucking is initially what drew me to the industry when the job opportunity at Oregon Trucking Associations presented itself.
+I always knew that trucking was integral to economic growth and opportunity in our country.
+Our country moves the majority of all our goods and products through trucks.

-When asked what Jana loves most about working in the trucking industry, she said, “It’s hard to pinpoint one thing.”
-Jana went on to say, “The people are fabulous.
+It’s hard to pinpoint one thing.
+The people are fabulous.
 From the business owners to our association’s members, to the staff to the drivers.
 There’s a lot to be proud of within this industry.
-I don’t know what industry could have possibly made me prouder as I watched the trucking industry’s work during the pandemic.”
+I don’t know what industry could have possibly made me prouder as I watched the trucking industry’s work during the pandemic.

-Jana also spoke about the rising number of women working in trucking and how proud she is of them and their work.
-She said, “We tend to think of the industry in masculine terms but it’s going through a bit of a transformation.
+I encourage all women interested in joining the industry to follow through on the opportunity.
+There’s a lot of opportunity for women in this industry.
+From driving a truck, to working at a trucking company, to running one, to being in an association, there’s tremendous opportunity for women.
+We tend to think of the industry in masculine terms but it’s going through a bit of a transformation.
 When I say there’s opportunities for women in the industry, I mean it.
-It’s important we let women know that opportunities exist for them in trucking through a variety of jobs and career opportunities.”
+It’s important we let women know that opportunities exist for them in trucking through a variety of jobs and career opportunities.